kddubey/cappr/docs/source/select_a_language_model.rst

 To minimize RAM, use :mod:`cappr.huggingface.classify_no_cache` with ``batch_size=1``.
 This module may also may happen to be compatible with a slightly broader class of causal/autoregressive language models.
-Because the model's forward method is only assumed to take in input IDs and the attention mask, and output logits for each input ID.
+Here, the model is only assumed to input token/input IDs + attention mask, and then output logits for each input ID.

 Examples